 “I’m not very technical.
 Will I have trouble with the class being online?”

 Learning happens online because of solid learning theory, thought-provoking content, and strong teaching presence.
-We use a simple platform that allows for all of this without the technology getting in your way.
+We use a simple, user-friendly (and fun!) platform that allows for all of this without the technology getting in your way.